darrylcauldwell/titoAnsibleHeadless/README.md

 This repository contains two Ansible playbooks which can be used to install the [Time Tracking Overview (TiTO) application](https://github.com/vmeoc/Tito).

+It also contains a VMware Cloud Automation Services blueprint which builds two VMs with Ansible installed.
+The blueprint then instructs each VM to pull and execute the correct playbooks to install the application to the correct tier.

 ## Cloud Assembly - Cloud Zone Setup

 Deploy a cloud proxy appliance to vSphere environment (Infrastructure > Connections > Cloud Proxies)